nadiamariduena/python-intro-2024-privat/z__ENV-flask.md

 ## 🟠 Differences:

 - **Language:** The primary difference is the programming language used — Flask uses Python, while Express uses JavaScript (Node.js).

+- **Ecosystem:** Node.js (and thus Express) has a larger ecosystem for JavaScript-based tools and libraries, whereas Flask benefits from Python's ecosystem for broader application development needs.